benchristelcom/benchristelcom.github.io/src/posts/software-design-in-one-page/index.md

 This function knows:

-- the program's data is stored in files
+- the program's data is stored in files.
-- the path to a file may be absolute or relative
+- the path to a file may be absolute or relative.
 - how to tell is a path is absolute (it looks for a leading `/` — but that won't work on Windows!)
-- there is special logic for resolving a relative path to a file
+- there is special logic for resolving a relative path — we don't just use the path as-is.
 - "absolute" paths should actually be interpreted as relative to a `src` directory.
-- the input files contain HTML
+- the input files contain HTML.
-- the files are utf-8 encoded
+- the files are utf-8 encoded.
 - the "page title" of an HTML document is the text of its first `h1` element.
 - the page title should default to the filename if no `h1` is present.